-Partners are individuals, groups of people or organisations that collaborate with signatory organisations to achieve mutually agreed objectives in aid and development activities.
+Partners are individuals, groups of people or organisations that collaborate with signatory organisations to achieve mutually agreed objectives in aid and development activities, particularly as informed by the localisation agenda.
 This may include affiliates.
+Effective and strengthened partnerships is also promoted in SDG 17: Partnerships for the Goals.
 Signatory organisations' commitment to Te Tiriti o Waitangi runs throughout the Code as a living example of respect for equality in partnership, both in Aotearoa New Zealand and overseas.